open-pioneer/trails-core-packages/src/packages/base-theme/README.md

 # @open-pioneer/base-theme

-This package provides a theme that uses the "trails" color scheme.
+This package provides the default theme for all open pioneer trails applications.

 ## Usage